Summer Heat Hurts When You Suffer with Venous Disease

 - Wear graduated compression stockings.
 Wearing compression stockings all day will keep the legs feeling as good at the end of the day as in the morning.

-The Center for Vein Restoration is a state-of-the-art vein center that defines a new standard in care for the diagnosis and treatment of varicose veins, legs ulcers and chronic venous insufficiency.
+The Center for Vein Restoration is the nation's leader in vein care, offering state-of-the-art treatment at its 100+ locations nationwide.
+CVR defines a new standard in care for the diagnosis and treatment of varicose veins, leg ulcers, and chronic venous insufficiency.
 From vein treatments that correct existing underlying pathology to procedures that erase spider veins before the patient’s eyes, we think you will find CVR to be your best choice for venous issues.
-If you're experiencing vein related issues, you can schedule a consultation here.
+If you're experiencing vein-related issues, you can schedule a consultation here.